fossillogic/fossil-test/README.md

    dep = dependency('fossil-test')
    ```

-   This line retrieves the `fossil-test` dependency, allowing you to use it in your project.
+   This line retrieves the `fossil-test` dependency, allowing you to use it in your project. **Releases Page**: Head over to the [Fossil Test Releases](https://github.com/dreamer-coding-555/fossil-test/releases) to find any preferred version of the framework.
+For the best experience with Fossil Test, it is recommended to always use the latest release.

 ## Fossil Test CLI Usage